How do you choose the right E-Scooter you?

 Lighter models are more practical, while heavier models offer more power and range.

-- Sporty & powerful: VX2 Hub, New VX4
+- Sporty & Powerful: VX2 Hub, New VX4

-- Leicht & kompakt: VX5 PRO
+- Lightweight & compact: VX5 PRO

-- Long range: New VX4, VX2 Hub
+- Long Range: New VX4, VX2 Hub

 And if you'd like to experience it in person: You're welcome to take a test drive at our location in Rothrist anytime.